Survey: Overwhelming Public Support for Small Businesses to Offer Cost-Saving “Large Company” Health Plans

 The results of this national survey provide very encouraging news to advocates of new association health plan regulation and, perhaps, some frustration to its critics.
 While unaddressed by the survey itself, part of the public support observed in the survey may derive from a desire for fundamental fairness between small businesses and large businesses.
 For decades, big companies have lowered costs by using “large group” health plans to insure tens of millions of employees.
 Previously, small businesses and entrepreneurs paid more for health plans even when the benefits were similar to large group plans because small businesses lacked the buying power represented by a large pool of health plan enrollees.
 This, in turn, burdened smaller businesses with higher overhead costs for health coverage than their large company counterparts.
 The new ability for small businesses and the self-employed to access large company health insurance will place them on more equal footing with large companies with respect to health costs.

 Kev Coleman is a widely recognized authority on American health insurance markets and is also the President of AssociationHealthPlans.com.
 Press inquiries regarding this report can be directed to Mr. Coleman at firstname.lastname@example.org.
+Data from the report may be cited with proper attribution. © Kevin Coleman.

 Report data is based on 1,119 responses to a nationwide survey conducted from January 2, 2019 to January 4, 2019.
 The single-question survey asked respondents, “Should small businesses & sole-proprietors be allowed to band together to offer the same kind of lower-cost health insurance plans that large companies already offer?”
 Respondents had the option of selecting one of two answer options: “Yes” and “No.” Answer options for the survey question were displayed in randomized order across respondents.